YangLinyi/yanglinyi.github.io/_pages/about.md

 I currently focus on the following research fields:

-1. Causal Intelligence for Data Governance 2.
+1. Causal Intelligence 2.
 On-device LLM Pre-training and Fine-tuning 3.
-Explainable Methods for Saving Computing Cost
+Explainable Methods

 # 🏆 Honors and Awards